Sharp Edge Test Equipment

 Accessory note: consistent sharp edge evaluation depends not only on the tester body, but also on properly maintained consumable components used in the tape-contact method.

-Product Primary Use Best Fit Key Advantage
+Product Primary Use Application Key Feature

-SET-50 Manual sharp edge evaluation Bench-top accessible edge checks on products and equipment Compact handheld format for practical routine testing
+SET-50 Manual sharp edge evaluation Bench-top accessible edge checks on products and equipment Compact handheld format

 Frequently Asked Questions